 “Well, yeah,” she agreed.
 “But if you knew what you were exposing him to this entire time, then why did you do it?
 Why didn’t you just let Voldemort kill him?
 Death would have been better than having to live here in this earthly hell every single day And I was being just as selfish as you were.
 All I cared about was having a baby, and then keeping it alive, no matter the cost.”

 Some time during their conversation, Draco had finally drifted off to sleep.
 Narcissa looked down at his peaceful face and sighed.
 “What have we done?” she asked her husband once again.

 Lucius too looked down at the baby in his arms.
 “No, what have I done?” he whispered.

 An uncomfortable silence settled between after that, and neither one of them spoke another word for the rest of the night.
-They fell asleep shortly afterwards, snuggled together in their bed, with the little baby nestled carefully between them....
+They fell asleep shortly afterward, snuggled together in their bed, with the little baby nestled carefully in between them....

 Yes, under normal circumstances, this night would have been spent in celebration, with plenty of laughter and joy to spare, for the Malfoy’s had been blessed with a son.
 But these were dark times now, very dark times indeed.
 The wizarding world was at war, and with each passing moment, the tides were turning more and more in the favor of Lord Voldemort.

 Such was the way of things when Draco Malfoy was born into this cold, dark, lonely and cruel, unforgivable world.